Eagle Nest Syncarpha Capital Construction

 Transformers and main switchboards are installed to manage and distribute the electricity generated by the solar plant.
 The transformer steps up the voltage for transmission, while the main switchboard controls the flow of electricity to the grid or storage systems.

-The image above shows Main electrical equipment such as the transformer and Main Switchboard being installed on poured concrete pads.
+The image below shows the Main electrical equipment such as the transformer and Main Switchboard being installed on poured concrete pads.

 Phase 9